 The ranked list of graduates is merged with the ranked list of Sydney University and Newcastle University medical graduates.

-The Intern Placement Sub-Committee of the Resident Medical Staff Advisory Committee of the New South Wales Department of Health uses that list to allocate graduands to their highest available preference.
+The Postgraduate Medical Council of the New South Wales Department of Health uses that list to allocate graduands to their highest available preference.

 Table 1.
-Subject Weightings within Years (Five Year Course)
+Subject Weightings within Years

+(Five Year Course)